Pablo G. Cámara, PhD (Principal Investigator)

 Rachael is a Ph.D. student in the Bioengineering program of the University of Pennsylvania.
 She graduated in 2017 from Rutgers University with a B.A. on Biomathematics.
 In 2018 she received her master’s on Bioengineering from the University of Pennsylvania.
 Rachael is interested in using a combination of mathematical and bioengineering approaches to dissect the cellular ecosystem of pediatric brain tumors.

-Kiya Govek (Research Assistant - Computational)
+Kiya Govek (Research Technician - Computational)

 Kiya graduated with a B.A. in Computer Science from Carleton College in 2018.
 During her studies, she also worked as a research assistant in the group of Dr. Layla Oesper developing algorithms to perform consensus on phylogenetic mutation trees.
 Kiya is interested in applications of computer science to the analysis of multi-omic data.

-Emma Troisi (Research Assistant - Wet Lab)
+Emma Troisi (Research Technician - Wet Lab)

 Emma graduated with a B.A. in Biology from Bard College in 2014 and is currently pursuing the Pre-Health Program at the University of Pennsylvania.
 Before joining Penn, she worked as a research assistant in the laboratory of Dr. Charles Roberts at Dana-Farber Cancer Institute investigating the tumorigenesis of rhabdoid cancer.
 She is interested in using genomics to study the mechanisms of tumor progression.